 The standing committee exception allows members of a legislative body, who are not members of a standing committee of that body, to attend an open and noticed meeting of the committee without making the gathering a meeting of the full legislative body itself. § 54952.2(c)(6).
-The exception applies only in the situation where the attendance at a standing committee meeting by legislative body members who are not standing committee members would create a gathering of a majority of the legislative body (and therefore, a "meeting" of the legislative body); otherwise, there is no "meeting" under the Brown Act.
-In order to fall within the standing committee exception, the legislative body members who are not members of the standing committee may attend only as "observers."
+If a majority of the legislative body is created by the attendance of the additional members, the legislative body members who are not members of the standing committee may attend only as "observers."
 This means that the noncommittee members of the legislative body should not speak at the standing committee's meeting, sit in their usual seat on the dais, or otherwise participate in the meeting.
-To avoid this awkward situation, it is generally recommended that, if a standing committee meeting is likely to be attended by other legislative body members, then the meeting should be agendized as a meeting of the whole legislative body.
+It is generally recommended that, if a standing committee meeting is likely to be attended by other legislative body members, then the meeting should be agendized as a meeting of the whole legislative body.
 This will allow full participation by all members of the legislative body.